How to revoke a key or User ID and Can I delete a key from the key servers?

 Now is a good time to store a copy of all your revocation certs on a USB drive.

-If you lost your secret key or forgot your passphrase you should revoke your key.
+If you lost your secret key or forgot your password you should revoke your key.
 But before revoking too hastily give yourself a week.
 Maybe the missing password comes to mind or you can recall, that you actually do have a key backup.

 If your key was created with GPG Suite 2015.06 or later, a revocation certificate can be found at ~/.gnupg/RevCerts.
 In that case revocation is easy.